Garrett-Webb/CausallyConsistent-KVstore/README.md

 * `Kai:` Setup the testing/debugging routine and performed most of the testings.
 Started the initial key-value-store-view operation which built the base structure for rest of the request handling.

-## Acknowledgements:
-* `Vinay Venkat (tutor):` Provided us with a basic overview of a potential way to use vector clocks within our environment during his tutoring session.